Customize this weekend packing list for any short trip – it’s the ultimate packing list for a weekend getaway.

 - Warm coat

-- Waterproof/rain jacket
+- Waterproof/rain jacket like this one

 Warm weather/beach weekend getaway packing list option